 Under each recommendation, we've also provided some information on how they play, covered the most important abilities, and explained what you can learn about the game by playing each one.
-That should help you narrow your early focus down even further.
+That should help you narrow your focus down even further.

 Ashe - Marksman

 Marksman champions are the ranged damage dealers of League of Legends.
-They usually hang around near the back of the pack, whittling down targets from distance while being protected by a beefier frontline.
+They usually hang around near the back of the pack, whittling down targets from a distance while being protected by a beefier frontline.
 Ashe is a simple hero with a straightforward skillset, and she uses her bow to ping arrows at foes from afar - and clear minions - with ease.

-A weakness of Marksman champions, though, is that they a susceptible to being jumped on by melee attackers.
+A weakness of Marksman champions, though, is that they are susceptible to being jumped on by melee attackers.
 Ashe is great at mitigating this threat though thanks to her Frost Shot, which can slow opponents and allow you to maintain your distance.
 This will give you some breathing room if it’s your first time playing in the role.

 Ashe is also an excellent starter hero as she encourages you to think about vision from an early stage, courtesy of her Hawkshot ability.
 This allows you to scout anywhere on the map to see what your opponents are up to, or if they’re moving in to attack you – all extremely useful information so as to give your team better control over the match.